isawred2/decode.PHP-Base64-Decode/README.md

 # PHP Base64 Decode

-Why have a custom Base64 decode function if php already provides the native `base64_decode` function?
+Why have a custom Base64 decode function if PHP already provides the native `base64_decode` function?
 Well, some strict web hosts disable the native one to prevent exploits that use that method.

 ### Usage